Where is Sally?

 “The same person who had lent it to me.”
 Abigail had replied.

 Sally and Abigail had gone to the same man who would lend Sally the money to start processing her visa.
 The money was to be paid in full and with a fifty percent interest at a given period failure of which her parents’ house she had used as collateral would be forfeited.

-While Sally got the visa and traveled to the UK, till date, she did not know what happened to Abigail’s.
+While Sally got the visa and traveled to the UK, to date, she did not know what happened to Abigail.

 The first thing she did on arrival to the UK was to look for a branch of her local church, she found one and became a devoted member as usual.
 But soon she was confronted with two realities.
 The first one was in the church and the second was when she started looking for a job in the hope of landing herself one with the qualifications she had got in Ghana.

 In the church, she soon realized that the preachment of ‘love’ and ‘giving’ were just another words that were meaningless in terms of practicability; she felt everybody in the church was just another vulture hanging out there waiting to feast on the misfortune of the other person and make a mockery of one’s devotion.
 Before she knew it, the church for her became a place she went to for social assembly.